 It’s probably blasphemy for a science fiction writer to admit this, but I’ve never been a Star Trek fan.
-While my SF writer friends were immersed in that universe, I was busy watching (and re-watching, and re-re-watching) the original Mission: Impossible, thereby ensuring that, somehow, I was out of step even with my own tribe.
+While my SF writer friends were immersed in that universe, I was busy watching (and re-watching, and re-re-watching) the original Mission: Impossible, thereby ensuring that somehow I was out of step even with my own tribe.

 That said, I have to say I was impressed by Jordan Hoffman’s article at Playboy ranking every Star Trek episode ever made.
 Not enough to actually read every review, mind you; that’s an exercise for the converted.
 But the very audacity of tackling such a project spoke to the obsessive completist in me.
 Wouldn’t it be nice, I thought, if my favorite television show had a similar list?